Scyne/FakeCoin/README.md

 License
 -------

-Diamond Group, LLC. beleaves that FakeCoin will benefit all of mankind it is released under the terms of the MIT license.
+Diamond Group, LLC. beleaves that FakeCoin will benefit all of mankind and so it is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process